SeaRoth/Android-InAuth-Java-Challenge/README.md

 # Android-Java-Retrofit-MVVM

-After the first round of interviews I was asked to build this small Java project.
+After the first round of interviews I was asked to build this small Java project from Friday to Sunday night.
+This app does three things:
+1. Makes an API request and displays the results in a RecyclerView
+2. Makes a GPS location request and displays the approximate distance from the phone to San Fran
+3. Lists the currently installed apps and their respective names and data/cache/apk sizes

 ![](image/app.gif)